gtuja/GSL/Document/SyRS.md

 - [TOC](#toc)
 - In this document we're gonna specify GSL requirements.
-- GSL is a platform independent static library, there is no application for now, SR and SyRS shall be specified as needed.
+- As the GSL is a platform independent static library, there is no application for now, SR and SyRS shall be specified as needed.
 - GSL project shall provide more than one showcases to explain GSL feasibility and evaluate itself.
 - Evaluation report may be used as criterias for the SyRS even the SR.
 - Keep in mind [Golden ratio](https://en.m.wikipedia.org/wiki/Golden_ratio) and [Affordance](https://en.m.wikipedia.org/wiki/Affordance), divide and conquer with [Occam's razor](https://en.m.wikipedia.org/wiki/Occam%27s_razor).